Affiliate Disclosure

 The ADA is great for finding dietary recommendations and tips for planning meals.
 They also offer meal prep advice so caregivers can spend less time.

 Exercise looks different for everybody.
-First, talk to the doctor about mobility concerns before planning physical activities.
-Then do it every day.
+But first, talk to the doctor about mobility concerns before planning physical activities.

 Make new daily routines and habits.